scallyw4g/bonsai/bugs.md

 screen, but then when drawing into it, reset the viewport size to the current size of the screen, which could have changed if the user resized it.
 No bueno.

+# Aug 28 2017 - 11:00 - closed - Fix shadow mapping on other hardware
+* opengl
+* shadow mapping
+Somehow on my Lenovo laptop the scene depth texture was linear, however on other hardware it was not.
+This is a complete mystery and somewhat alarming.
+I still have yet to investigate the root cause.

 # Aug 21 2017 - 4:00 - closed - Rendering capabilities in the platform layer
 * debug system
 In order to properly time functions, the entire debug system needed to exist